-Technology makes it possible for many businesses to remain operational as much of the workforce settles in to working in a remote setting.
+More than a year into the Covid-19 pandemic, a large part of the workforce continues to operate in a remote setting.
 All signs indicate that remote work is here to stay due in part to the benefits technology provides—but is your network capable of handling users from multiple settings?
-Some organizations still grapple with the technical challenges that go with an increase in the number of employees working from home has strained VPN capacity.
-This has significantly impacted the ability to reliably and securely network remote staff.
-As a result, some individuals are combining personal technology with the professional tools to work around the issues caused by inadequate VPN capabilities.
-While this may enable work to continue in the short term, it also leaves companies more vulnerable than ever to cybercrime.
+Some organizations still grapple with the technical challenges that go with an increase in the number of employees working from home.
+Strained VPN capacity can significantly impact the ability to reliably and securely network remote staff.
+Even more alarming is the tendency for individuals to combine personal technology with professional tools to work around the issues caused by inadequate VPN capabilities.
+While this may enable work to continue in the short term, it also leaves companies more vulnerable to cybercrime in the long term.

 If your business is experiencing problems with VPN capacity, scale and capabilities, here are some tips from Microsoft:

 - Use split tunnel VPN to save load.
 Send networking traffic directly to the internet for “known good” and well-defined SaaS services like Teams and other Office 365 services.
 Sending all non-corporate traffic to the internet is ideal if your security rules allow.

 - Collect user connection and traffic data in a central location for your VPN infrastructure.
 Use modern visualization services, like Power BI, to identify hot spots before they happen, and plan for growth.

 - If possible, use a dynamic and scalable authentication mechanism, like Azure Active Directory, to avoid the trouble of certificates and improve security using multi-factor authentication (MFA) if your VPN client is Active Directory aware, like the Azure OpenVPN client.

 - Geographically distribute your VPN sites to match major user populations.
 Use a geo-load balancing solution such as Azure Traffic Manager, to direct users to the closest VPN site and distribute traffic between your VPN sites.